50 Essential WordPress Plugins Every Blogger Should Know

 19. Jetpack

-I can go on and on about this amazing plugin that makes WordPress a whole lot better.
+I can go on and on about the JetPack plugin, which makes WordPress a whole lot better.
 Each feature is available modules which can independently activated.
 It includes free CDN, image optimization, mobile mode, site uptime and traffic monitor and tons of other amazing features.

 21. Event Organiser